Food by Coppi Restaurant. Courtesy of Tourism NI

 26 West Bar And Grill

-26 West Bar & Grill – with breathtaking views of the iconic hinterland of the city to Black Mountain, the grill offers modern food with an Irish American twist.
+26 West Bar & Grill – With breathtaking views of the iconic hinterland of the city to Black Mountain, the grill offers modern food with an Irish American twist.
 From loaded nachos to flame grilled barbecue ribs 26 West offers something exciting and totally different in this area of the city.
-564 – 568 Falls Rd
+564 – 568 Falls Rd.

 Bia

 Bia – In the renowned Cultúrlann Mac Adam Ó Fiaich, in the Gaeltacht Quarter, Bia is a cafe and restaurant serving a homely and hearty menu.
 You are guaranteed a warm Irish welcome and ‘cúpla focal’.
+216 Falls Road.